CodeFusionTech/CFSelect/README.md

 ### What does CF stand for?

 CF stands for ColdFusion.
-We create premium custom apps with online ordering solutions for restaurants.
+We create premium web and mobile ordering solutions for sushi restaurants.
 Please visit https://coldfusiontech.io for more information.

 ## Takeaways